 Address: Piazza di Santa Maria delle Grazie, 20123 Milano MI, Italy

-La basilica di Santa Maria delle Grazie, commonly known as Santa Maria delle Grazie, is a Catholic church and Dominican convent in Milan.
-The church and convent are located in the Borgo district of Milan, close to the city’s main railway station.
+La Basilica di Santa Maria delle Grazie, commonly known as Santa Maria delle Grazie, is a Catholic church and Dominican convent in Milan.
+The church and convent are in the Borgo district of Milan, close to the city’s central railway station.
 This famous church contains the mural of The Last Supper by Leonardo da Vinci, which is in a room that was once part of a refectory of the convent.

-The site was once occupied by a church known as Santa Maria Maggiore which was founded in 1466 and rebuilt in 1490.
-It was then destroyed by French forces in 1568 during the course of the Italian Wars.
-The church and convent as we know them today were later rebuilt in 1579 by the order of Saint Charles Borromeo.
+The site was once occupied by a Santa Maria Maggiore church, founded in 1466 and rebuilt in 1490.
+It was then destroyed by French forces in 1568 during the Italian Wars.
+The church and convent as we know them today were later rebuilt in 1579 by order of Saint Charles Borromeo.

-The new church was consecrated in 1614, and the mural of The Last Supper was completed between 1594 and 1598 by Leonardo da Vinci.
-Santa Maria delle Grazie has been a UNESCO World Heritage Site since 1980 and has been a symbol of Milan for centuries.
+The new church was consecrated in 1614, and Leonardo da Vinci completed the mural of The Last Supper between 1594 and 1598.
+Santa Maria delle Grazie has been a UNESCO World Heritage Site since 1980 and a symbol of Milan for centuries.

 23. Lake Garda

 Lago di Garda, or Lake Garda, of the Bergamo province, is a can’t-miss destination in Italy if you’re in search of some relaxation or a great honeymoon destination.
 It has striking scenes and a relaxed atmosphere, making it the perfect spot to spend a few days unwinding.